An Energy-Based Prior for Generative Saliency: Learning An Energy-based Prior for Generative Saliency Detection

-\textbf{Computational and memory costs analysis:} From the learning perspective, due to the iterative Langevin sampling for the posterior and prior distributions of latent variables, our EBM prior based generative models are more time-consuming for training than the conventional generative models with amortized inference, such as VAE \cite{vae_bayes_kumar,structure_output}, which is roughly 1.2 times faster than ours on RGB salient object detection.
-However, for testing, the extra EBM prior Langevin does not lead to significant longer inference time, which is comparable with the conventional generative models.
+From the learning perspective, due to the iterative Langevin sampling for the posterior and prior distributions of latent variables, our EBM prior based generative models are more time-consuming for training.
+For example, the conventional generative models with amortized inference, such as VAE \cite{vae_bayes_kumar,structure_output}, is roughly 1.2 times faster than ours on RGB salient object detection.
+However, for testing, the extra EBM prior Langevin does not lead to significantly longer inference time, which is comparable with the conventional generative models.